-- 1. Using a cell phone when driving is dangerous and anyone who does this is stupid.
-2. Using a cell phone when driving is dangerous because when drivers hold a cell phone to their ear, they're only using one hand to control their motor vehicle, which makes them much more likely to have an accident.
-3. Many states have banned cell phone use when driving because it is dangerous.
-These laws have been put into effect because of startling statistics that point to the elevated risk of car accidents due to cell phone use.
-4. Dogs should always be kept on a leash in public places.
-What if you were walking down the street minding your own busi- - 5.
+- 1. Using a cell phone when driving is dangerous and anyone who does this is stupid. - 2.
+Using a cell phone when driving is dangerous because when drivers hold a cell phone to their ear, they're only using one hand to control their motor vehicle, which makes them much more likely to have an accident. - Many states have banned cell phone use when driving because it is dangerous.
+These laws have been put into effect because of startling statistics that point to the elevated risk of car accidents due to cell phone use. - 4.
+Dogs should always be kept on a leash in public places.
+What if you were walking down the street minding your own business and a loose dog ran up and attacked you? - 5.
 Dogs should always be kept on a leash in public places.
 A leash can protect dogs from traffic, garbage, dangerous places, and getting lost.
 It can also protect people from being harmed by overzealous, angry, or agitated dogs.